larry-lime/hugo-personal-site/content/en/article/personal-website.md

 ### Deploy Your Website with Netlify

 1. Go to [netlify.com](https://www.netlify.com/) and create an account with your Github credentials
-2. Set up your netlify account
-3. Connect it to Github
-4. Configure build settings
-   * Branch to deploy: `main`
-   * Base Directory: N/A
-   * Build Command: `hugo`
-   * Publish Directory: `public`
-5. Click on *Site Settings* and *Change site name*

 ## Resources